ACCC association of cancer care centers

 Celebrating Nearly 50 Years of Service

-In 1974, a small group of physicians seeking to dispel the myth that community physicians were uninterested in and incapable of participating in state-of-the-art cancer care came together to form the Association of Community Cancer Centers (ACCC).
+In 1974, a small group of physicians seeking to dispel the myth that community physicians were uninterested in and incapable of participating in state-of-the-art cancer care came together to form the Association of Cancer Care Centers (ACCC).
 ACCC would become the mechanism through which clinical protocols and other oncology standards of care were developed and disseminated to community cancer programs across the nation.
 Led by ACCC, the community oncology care provider would emerge as an equal partner in the war against cancer.

 In the early 1970s, ACCC was steadfast in calling for increased government funding for the National Cancer Institute’s (NCI’s) Cancer Centers Program to increase research opportunities for community cancer programs across the country.
 ACCC organized an effective network of community oncologists to educate their representatives in Congress about community cancer care issues.
 Led by ACCC, hospitals across the country began to apply for planning grants in their communities.
 ACCC leaders believed that further NCI funding for community clinical research would be limited without increased community participation within the ranks of NCI itself.
 In 1978, Congress renewed the National Cancer Act, which was amended to include, for the first time, an emphasis on community care.
 The Act also called for community representation on the National Cancer Advisory Board.